 A3.
 Clean energy to bioenergy

-Clean energy projections (nuclear and renewable energies) from the climate-economy model were disaggregated to receive bioenergy projections by a) converting energy from climate-economy model from Gtoe into EJ, multiply with 41.868 (1 Gtoe = 41.868 EJ); b) calculating nuclear energy by multiplying the total energy from the climate-economy model (oil, coal, clean energy) with the share of nuclear energy from the WEO scenarios (see Table A. 2); and c) calculating bioenergy by subtracting nuclear energy from clean energy (= total renewable energies) and multiplying with the share of bioenergy on total renewable energies (bioenergy and other renewable energies).
+Clean energy projections (nuclear and renewable energies) from the climate-economy model were disaggregated to receive bioenergy projections by a) converting energy from climate-economy model from Gtoe into EJ (1 Gtoe = 41.868 EJ); b) calculating nuclear energy by multiplying the total energy from the climate-economy model (oil, coal, clean energy) with the share of nuclear energy from the WEO scenarios (see Table A. 2); and c) calculating bioenergy by subtracting nuclear energy from clean energy (= total renewable energies) and multiplying with the share of bioenergy on total renewable energies (bioenergy and other renewable energies).

 Table A. 2.
 Shares of energy sources on total primary energy demand in 2010 and in 2035 for the WEO scenarios (OECD/IEA, 2012).